Hero Background

 • Focus on Integration Testing: Test all connected systems thoroughly.
 Use mock services when real integrations are unavailable to validate workflows and data flows across platforms.

-• Leverage Declarative and Programmatic Testing: Combine declarative testing (flows, validation rules) with Apex unit tests.
-Maintain high code coverage without relying solely on automated scripts.
+• Leverage Declarative and Programmatic Testing: Combine declarative testing (flows, validation rules) with Apex unit tests and LWC Jest tests.
+Maintain high code coverage without relying solely on automated UI scripts.

 • Implement Role-Based Testing: Verify security, profiles, and permission sets.
 Ensure different user roles have appropriate access to data and functionalities.